 Eastman has a dedicated Product Stewardship and Regulatory Affairs (PSRA) team reporting into the Senior Vice President, Chief Legal and Sustainability Officer’s organization.
-The PSRA team maintains a rigorous product safety review process which leads product safety reviews and product registrations to ensure that our products are among the safest and most effective materials on the market.
-Our process includes review of the latest regulatory and toxicology information, preparation of Safety Data Sheets (SDS), and other product- and application related information.
+The PSRA team maintains a rigorous product safety review process ensures that our products are among the safest and most effective materials on the market.
+Our process is thoroughly documented in our Chemical Management Policy and includes review of the latest regulatory and toxicology information, including the development and/or review of a hazard assessment, preparation of Safety Data Sheets (SDS), and other product- and application related information.

 Eastman closely monitors the laws and regulations that affect our products.
 We also actively pursue third party certifications for sustainable products in markets that value an independent perspective on Eastman’s holistic approach to chemical management.
 Eastman’s commitment to being responsible stewards of people and the environment can be seen through our many safety and compliance efforts, including, but not limited to:

 Responsible Care® Product Safety Code – As a manufacturer of chemicals since 1920 and a Responsible Care® company for more than 25 years, Eastman has pledged to adhere to the Responsible Care Product Safety Code.
 This code drives continuous improvement in chemical management.
 Eastman is committed to delivering products that are safe for their intended use throughout the life of the product.
 The Product Safety Code goes beyond regulatory requirements to give consumers confidence in the safety of the products that they use and rely on every day